 Where You have purchased an Extra Legroom seat, an Up Front seat, an easyJet Flexi Fare or you are an easyJet Plus!
 Card holder, You will be entitled to join the Speedy Boarding queue at check-in and for boarding the aircraft.
 Passengers who are entitled to Speedy Boarding are also referred to in this section as the ‘Speedy Boarding Group’ or the ‘Speedy Boarders’.
 For more information about Speeding Boarding please see Our FAQs

 14.5 Allocated Seating

-14.5.1 On all Flights, We operate a system of pre-allocated seating, For further information about allocated seating please see Our FAQs
+On all Flights, We operate a system of pre-allocated seating, For further information about allocated seating please see Our FAQs

-You will be given the option to purchase online or through our Customer Services Team a pre-selected seat on the charge basis as set out below (“Allocated Seating Charge”):
+You will be given the option to purchase online or through our Customer Services Team a pre-selected seat on the charge basis as set out in Our Fees and Charges

 14.5.3 We will aim to seat families and groups who have not chosen to purchase pre-selected seats, together wherever possible, provided that they have all Booked on the same Booking, but this cannot be guaranteed.
 For safety reasons, passengers travelling with infants will only be permitted to pre-select certain seats.

 14.5.4 Allocated Seating Charges are non-refundable and non-transferrable in the event of cancellation or transfer by You.
 Allocated Seating Charges will be refunded should We cancel Your allocated seating Flight.

 14.5.5 We reserve the right to amend your seat selection for operational or safety reasons.
 Should We need to amend Your seat selection, but are unable to honour that seat selection by providing a seat in the same or higher Band that You have purchased, then You will be entitled to a refund of the Allocated Seating Charges.